I did That Dam

 Enough so I’m not too far out of sight of other people (good reassurance that I’m not off-course), but few enough that I never have to fight a crowd.

 As it turns out, getting off course was a total non-issue, the course was really well-marked.

 I decided at the last-minute to wear my calf compression sleeves.

 I’m not sold on compression’s effectiveness on the run (though I do find they help with recovery), but for this race, it wasn’t the compression effect I wanted, but 1) the extra touch of warmth for the morning chill and 2) protection against poison oak.

-Fall is when I tend to get the most eaten up by poison oak, and I could remember how much there was in this part of the world (some, but not too much as it turns out).
+Fall is when I tend to get the most eaten up by poison oak, and I couldn’t remember how much there was in this part of the world (some, but not too much as it turns out).

 One of the three aid stations was Oktoberfest themed, complete with polka music, sort-of costumed volunteers (they had aprons that looked like lederhosen) and three kinds of beer: regular, root, and ginger.

 The course was unusual for me in that it starts near the highest elevation, then drops down, then climbs back up.